robofinch/Prismarine-Anchor/README.md

-# Prismarine Editor
+# Prismarine Anchor Editor
 In-progress reimplementation of [Amulet Editor](https://www.amuletmc.com/) in Rust.
-(Might end up very different, though, as perfectly matching Amulet is not a priority, and this is a clean-room-style reimplementation not based on Amulet's source.)
+(Will likely end up very different, though, as perfectly matching Amulet is not a priority, and code isn't copied from Amulet.)

 Note that may lead me to change my mind on the below: I've discovered Team-Lodestone